Scille/parsec-cloud/docs/rfcs/1030-collaborative-editics.md

   - Remove `encrypted` (we never rely on OnlyOffice encryption system)
   - Replace fields `id`/`idOriginal`/`username`  by `device_id` (the client
     has already a single source of truth on those info).
+  - Remove `connectionId` as this field is never actually used by the OnlyOffice client.

 #### `message` (client → server) & `message` (server → client)